VilleOlof/VilleOlof/README.md

   - Several Lua scripts to Davinci Resolve
   - A Discord bot for the game Marble It Up where you could query the ingame leaderboards
   - A Three.js based replay viewer for the game Marble It Up
+  - A custom Tauri Rust based Dashboard running on a Raspberry Pi
+  - Multiple Streamdeck Plugins to interact with my other projects easily
+  - Custom & fast file service like Google Drive, Dropbox etc.

 ## Skills